priyanayyar27/priyanayyar27/README.md

 ---

-*"The best products are built at the intersection of customer insight, data intelligence, and execution excellence."*
+*"The best programs are architected at the intersection of cross-functional clarity, governance discipline, and measurable outcomes."*